 The client provides a range of health and travel insurance products and services and emergency assistance to travellers, home owners and motor car owners.
 It operates in 34 countries.
 Operations in the UK and Ireland were established in 1973 and have grown rapidly thanks to an entrepreneurial management team.
+Bought Cialis from them and arrived in weeks.
+The delay, I think, is because they want to verify my order/credit card.
 The company currently employs around 350 staff and has a turnover of approximately £60 million.
 The company’s two contact centres operate around the clock every day and handle nearly two million inbound and outbound calls each year.
 Around two million car owners rely on their roadside assistance services.
 The company is owned by a significant participant in the global insurance and financial products market.

 Identifying and removing the barriers